berinaniesh/ucf/README.md

 ## Editor Integration

-One of the reasons I wrote this wrapper is for simpler editor integrations.

 ### vim / neovim

-After saving the file, run this program on your file as a shell command.
+After saving the file, run this program on the file as a shell command.

 ```
 :!ucf %
 ```

-This can be automated in many ways, eg. bind saving and running code formatter as `<F5>`.
-In `init.lua`,
+This can be automated in many ways, eg. To bind `<F5>` to save and format the file, add the following line in `init.lua`,

 ```
 vim.keymap.set('n', '<F5>', ':w | :!ucf % <CR><CR>', {noremap=true, silent=true})
 ```

-saves the file and runs the formatter on the file when pressing `<F5>`.

 ### vscode